-What the Biggest Corporate Energy Buyers Want from Federal Clean Energy Policy
+What the Biggest Corporate Energy Buyers Want From Federal Clean Energy Policy

 Getting from energy R&D to commercialization

 The third priority centers on moving federal clean energy research and development to commercial application.
-The Energy Department’s national labs in particular have been major hubs of research, and budgets for this work have largely escaped unscathed from the Trump administration’s attempts to slash federal support for clean energy, Ballentine said.
+The Energy Department’s national labs in particular have been major hubs of research, and budgets for this work have escaped largely unscathed from the Trump administration’s attempts to slash federal support for clean energy, Ballentine said.

 December’s spending and relief bill does contain billions of dollars for these types of commercialization efforts, from core energy technologies to applications in manufacturing and construction.

 But proving the cost-effective applications of these technologies will require more testing in real-world environments, she said.
-“For large energy customers, the biggest barriers they face today are their own internal barriers — how do I convince my CFO,” she said.
+“For large energy customers, the biggest barriers they face today are their own internal barriers — how do I convince my CFO?” she said.